equinor/ert/docs/reference/configuration/keywords.rst

         Please note that the refcase is a common source of frustration for ERT users.
 The reason is that ERT indexes summary observation values according to the report steping of the reservoir simulator.
-This indexing is extracted by the report steps of the refcase when staring ERT.
-Later on when extracting results from forecasted simulations ERT requires that the indexing is according to that of the refcase.
+This indexing is extracted by the report steps of the refcase when starting ERT.
+Later on, when extracting results from forecasted simulations, ERT requires that the indexing is according to that of the refcase.
 During a project it is very easy to introduce inconsistencies between the indexing in the refcase, the forward model and the internalized summary results in storage.
         Unfortunately, ERT does not handle this well and leaves the user with cryptical